-The Authority maintains a single-employer defined benefit healthcare plan (the Plan) providing for lifetime cost sharing of medical, dental, and vision premiums to eligible retirees and spouses.
-Eligibility is based on covered employees who retire from the Authority, are over age 55, and have a minimum of ten years of service.
+The Authority maintains a single-employer defined benefit healthcare plan (the Plan) providing for lifetime cost sharing of medical premiums to eligible retirees and spouses.
+Eligibility is based on covered employees who retire from the Authority, are over age 55, have a minimum of five years of service, and have satisfied requirements for retiring as a member of a retirement system.
 The Plan has no assets, does not issue financial statements, and is not a trust.

-At June 30, 2018, employees covered by the Plan include:
+At June 30, 2019, employees covered by the Plan include:

-Active employees 5 Inactive employees or beneficiaries currently receiving benefits - Inactive employees entitled to but not yet receiving benefits 5
+Active employees 5 Inactive employees or beneficiaries currently receiving benefits - Inactive employees entitled to but not yet receiving benefits - 5